magnusandy/skeleteonFlip/README.md

 Misc:
     - don't love the current menu setup, needs to be more centered
-    - blue screen flash on boot, think its cause the background manager is now at the end
     - game state is persisted, now need to persist current health and swords
     - decide how to deal with what happens to current progression if difficulty changes
     - 350/675